fanf2/draft-dprive-aadot/draft.md

     records.

-  * There is a similar problem with ensuring that these DS records can be updated through EPP.
-There are registries that generate DS records from DNSKEY records themselves, rather than using DS records submitted by the zone owner, so these encryption DS records would have to be specified as the hash of a special DNSKEY record.
+  * There is a similar problem with ensuring that these DS records can be updated through delegation management systems.
+There are TLD registries that generate DS records from DNSKEY records themselves, rather than using DS records submitted by the zone owner, so these encryption DS records would have to be specified as the hash of a special DNSKEY record.

   * Poor scalability: there are orders of magnitude more zones than there are nameservers.
 If the encryption signal is per-zone like